litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-memory-stress.md

       spec:
         components:
           env:
-            # it contains fraction of used cpu.
-0.70 equals 70%.
+            # it contains the fraction of used CPU.
+Eg: 0.70 equals 70%.
             # it supports value in range [0.01,0.95]
             - name: MEMORY_FILL_FRACTION
               value: '0.70'